fdjkgh580/laravel-rewind/README.md

 class Post extends Model
 {
    use Rewindable;

-   // Option A: Track specific attributes protected $rewindable = ['title', 'body'];

-   // Option B: Track all attributes
-   // protected $rewindAll = true;
 }
 ```

-### 2. (Optional) For Full Redo Support:
+### 2. Add the current_version column to your model’s table (optional):

-If you’d like to jump forward to future versions, you’ll need a way to track which version your model is
+To unlock the full power of Rewind, you’ll need a way to track which version your model is
 currently on.
 By default, Rewindable does not store a current version on your model’s table.
 To add it, you can use our
 convenient artisan command to generate a migration: